 Carol and her husband Don moved to Atlanta in 1991 from Washington, DC.
 While in Washington, Carol was co-owner of a company that provided IT installation and training for the Defense Department.
 Once she moved to Atlanta, she became a consultant to the pharmaceutical industry providing software training and documentation.

 Carol and her husband spend as much time as possible traveling outside the country to see the world and enjoying visiting children and grandchildren within the U.S. Some day when they are not traveling as much they hope to stop fostering and have their own “stay-at-home” dog.

 I have always had a Golden Retriever in my life since 1983.
-16 years experience in Golden Retriever Rescue.
+I have been in dog rescue since 2005.
 I joined GRRA in Nov 2017.
 I have worked on the Intake Team, Dog Wrangler, Events, Merchandise Store, Social Media and Fundraising.
-I Came to GRRA Nov 2017.
-I have fostered over 39 dogs in the past, and currently have one 3 year old that I fostered through surgery and rehab, and just adopted March 2021.
-Retired from Real Estate in 2017 after 27 years.
-Married 38 years, one adult son who is also a dog lover.
+I have fostered over 41 dogs in the past, and currently have one that I fostered through surgery and rehab, and just adopted March 2021.
+Retired from Real Estate after 27 years.
+Married with one adult son who is also a dog lover.
 Hobbies are tennis, travel and keeping Golden Retriever's safe from harm.